DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 - 1200 bids: $144

-Since all of the bids worked out at 12 cents each, I didn’t really see the point of purchasing 1200 bids.
+Since all of the bids worked out to 12 cents each, I didn’t see the point of purchasing 1200 bids.
 I would have thought that providing lower prices for larger bid packs would encourage people to buy more.

-Anyway, you can choose the one you want and then enter your credit card information or PayPal information.
+Anyway, you can choose the pack you want and then enter your credit card or PayPal information.

 Then you’re all set!